Genusbiz/docs/terminology.md

 ## Genus Studio

 Genus Apps' client for defining and maintaining an [app model](#app-model).
-Genus Studio is included in a Genus Desktop installation, but only available to you if you are granted [trusted user](developers/installation-and-configuration/configure-and-maintain-genus-server/genus-server-configuration/directory-properties.md#trusted-users) rights.
+Genus Studio is included in a Genus Desktop installation, but only available to you if you are granted [trusted user](developers/installation-and-configuration/configure-and-maintain-genus-server/genus-server-configuration/directory-properties.md#trusted-users) or [app model admin](developers/defining-an-app-model/security/app-model-administrators.md) rights.

 ## Genus Web